darkness, light, marriage of opposites

 Let your body guide you out of the darkness.
 The body is our only way into the light which holds the darkness so that we can be part of healing the whole world...trust the light so that we can trust the darkness...the willingness to embrace the whole shebang is the domain of the animal...
 In...
 Continue Reading →

-A story about the body and coming to know the inner asshole too…
+A story of the body and another about the inner ass

 This isn't a story in the usual sense. this is about what is happening in my body and how it affects everything else.
 It is what is happening. ...